openedx/edx-documentation/en_us/shared/exercises_tools/qualtrics.rst

 .. note:: EdX offers full support for this tool.

 You can administer Qualtrics surveys to your learners in your edX course.
-The Qualtrics survey appears in an IFrame in the courseware.
+The Qualtrics survey appears in an IFrame inside the course.

 .. image:: ../../../shared/images/Qualtrics.png
   :width: 500